nationalarchivesusar/courts/JIS-SPEC-v1.md

 ### 14.3 Acceptance rules

 - Missing required event time, agency, or subject identity data produces review rather than a fabricated default.
-- A record may be imported with an unresolved IdentityClaim, but it is excluded from UserId background checks.
+- A subject or officer username without a Roblox UserId creates a context-specific IdentityClaim.
+The Arrest may be imported with either or both identities unresolved; unresolved subjects are excluded from UserId background checks, and unresolved officers are not represented as GovernmentActors or used as verified officer/agency evidence.
 - Parser warnings and rejected lines appear in a machine-readable and human-readable reconciliation report.
 - Re-running the same export/parser version must not duplicate records.